Signa Sports agrees SPAC deal, to buy Wiggle bicycle store - source

 Bridgepoint was not immediately available for comment.

 The SPAC listing values Signa Sports United at 1.6 times the $2 billion in revenue it expects to post in its 2021/22 fiscal year ending in September.
-That compares to a multiple of 2.7-6.5 times that online retail peers such as THG (THG.L), Stitch Fix (SFIX.O), MyTheresa and Farfetch (FTCH.N) trade at.
+That compares to a multiple of 2.7-6.5 times that online retail peers such as THG, Stitch Fix , MyTheresa and Farfetch trade at.

 SPACs raise funds in an initial public offering with the aim of buying a private firm, which then automatically gets a stock market listing.